appsemble/appsemble/docs/guide/notifications.md

-In order to allow users to subscribe to individual resources, assuming the `subscribers` property in the corresponding hook is set to `single` or `both`, it is possible to allow users to subscribe to an individual resource by making use of the action `resource.subscribe`.
+In order to allow users to subscribe to individual resources, assuming the `subscribers` property in the corresponding hook is set to `single` or `both`, it is possible to allow users to subscribe to an individual resource by making use of the action `resource.subscription.subscribe`.

-The `resource.subscribe` action takes the values `resource` and optionally `action`. `resource` refers to which resource the user should subscribe to, whereas `action` refers to which event should trigger it.
+The `resource.subscription.subscribe` action takes the values `resource` and optionally `action`.
+`resource` refers to which resource the user should subscribe to, whereas `action` refers to which event should trigger it.
 This can be either `update` or `delete`, defaulting to `update` if not specified.

-The same principles are applied to `resource.unsubscribe`, which unsubscribes from an individual resource, and `resource.toggleSubscribe`, which subscribes to an individual resource if the user wasn’t subscribed before, and vice versa.
+The same principles are applied to `resource.subscription.unsubscribe`, which unsubscribes from an individual resource, and `resource.subscription.toggle`, which subscribes to an individual resource if the user wasn’t subscribed before, and vice versa.

 An example of what this could look like can be found in the code snippet below.